How To Get A Payday Loan With A Prepaid Debit Card

 Can I add another payday loan to my prepaid debit card?

-Yes, most payday lenders can load another loan onto your debit card at your request, as long as the balance of your first loan is already paid off in full (although this depends on your province or territory).
-In addition, you can deposit other types of funds directly onto your card, such as government benefits or a paycheque.
+Yes, most payday lenders can load another loan onto your debit card at your request, as long as the balance of your first loan is already paid off in full.

 Should I take out a payday loan or a personal loan?

-Generally speaking, payday loans should always be avoided unless you have no other option.
+Generally speaking, payday loans should only be considered if you have no other option.
 A personal loan from a big bank or alternative lender is much easier to manage with affordable payments and a lower interest rate.

 Can I get a loan without a bank account?